FlowFuse/website/src/handbook/peopleops/organization.md

 ## Underperformance Policy

-FlowFuse strives to maintain high standards of performance across the entire organization and supports team members and people leaders in meeting those standards.
-Regular and transparent communication is encouraged across all areas of the business.
-FlowFuse also recognizes that team members who do not meet sustained performance expectations may be more successful at another company and supports difficult conversations and decisions related to this.
-It is essential to highlight that during this process, close collaboration with the People Ops manager is crucial.
+We, at FlowFuse are committed to creating an environment where both our company and employees work together to maintain high performance standards.
+Our goal is to support our team members and managers in achieving these standards through clear and regular communication across all aspects of our organization.

+We understand that sometimes there could be underlying factors contributing to performance challenges.
+We are committed to being flexible in our assessment approach when considering the circumstances.
+In such instances, our People Ops Manager can provide valuable support by arranging bi-weekly meetings with the relevant manager.
+This proactive setup encourages open and transparent conversations about any performance concerns, and managers can feel free to reach out to the People Ops Manager as needed.

 **Defining Underperformance**

-Identifying warning signs or patterns of underperformance in employees is crucial for effective management and timely intervention to address issues.
-Here are some common indicators to watch for:
+We believe in proactively identifying indicators of potential underperformance in our employees.
+This approach allows us to provide timely support and intervention when needed.
+Here are some common signs to be aware of:

 Consistently Missed Deadlines
 Decline in Productivity